East Kent Hospitals University NHS Foundation Trust

+History

+East Kent Hospitals NHS Trust was established on 1 April 1999, following the merger of three acute trusts in East Kent - The Kent and Canterbury Hospitals NHS Trust, The South Kent Hospitals NHS Trust and the Thanet Healthcare NHS Trust.
+The Trust was designated a University Hospital Trust on 1 August 2008, highlighting its commitment to training doctors, especially undergraduate medical students.
+The Trust achieved NHS foundation trust status on 1 March 2009.

 Development

 The trust, with Maidstone and Tunbridge Wells NHS Trust was jointly procuring an electronic patient record system in a contract worth £10m – £40m in December 2013.

 In April 2014 it was reported that the trust was looking for a partner to develop a private hospital at the William Harvey Hospital site and enhance the returns from the Spencer private hospital on the Queen Elizabeth The Queen Mother Hospital site with a contract over the next 15 to 15 years.

 The trust's proposal to centralise surgery on the Canterbury site in order to manage problems caused by "the increasing sub-specialisation of surgery, the lack of availability of surgeons with skills that are essential to managing high risk and emergency general surgery, and the difficulty recruiting both permanent and locum medical staff" in May 2014 aroused opposition among consultants.

 In May 2018 the trust announced plans to transfer 850 cleaning, catering, switchboard and portering staff who work for Serco and 250 NHS staff working on estates, procurement and facilities to a new limited company owned by the trust and described as a social enterprise.
+This organisation is named 2gether Support Solutions.